latsandec/a4/readme.md

-Code for redux and server originally from express demo project (workshop-3)
+Code for redux and server originally from express demo project (by Stephanie)